cicciord/HackOSsim/Projects/NUCLEO_F103RB_FREERTOS_FEATURES/README.md

 # NUCLEO-F103RB FreeRTOS Feature

-This project implements a basic application on the NUCLEO-F103RB board using FreeRTOS as a real-time operating system.
-The application is designed to initialize a FreeRTOS instance with two basic tasks, demonstrating the behavior of the scheduler with different system configuration settings and task priorities.
+This project is designed to demonstrate how some of the features of FreeRTOS can be used.
+A timer, a semaphore and a queue are used to show how tasks can be synchronized and communicate with each other.

 - [How it works](#how-it-works)
   - [Timer](#timer)